fireundubh/playwithfire/fallout4/mods/auto-loot/architecture.md

 * iterates through the stripped down ObjectReference array; and
 * executes a loot action on each item in that array.

+### What is filter customization?

+Filter customization exposes key decision points to the user through global variables.
+By changing these variables, users have control over the flow of the filter.

 ### Creating a new filter

 This chart shows new records in yellow, their immediate ancestors, and their descendants.
 Connections can be either properties, conditions, or elements, such as formlist items.